choosehappy/HistoBlur/README.md

 in a csv file in the designated output folder.
 A mask of the blurry regions for each slide will also be outputted.

-# WARNING

-The code is still under development, breaking changes may be introduced